 This is a drawing lesson I found in the book: From Ordinary To Extraordinary: Art & Design Problem Solving by Ken Vieth.
 I like this assignment because it addresses both accurate drawing from observation as well as creative thinking.
-I did this project as a final lesson with my Grade 10/11 class.
-It was challenging for them, but I think they learned alot about drawing with this technique.
+I did this project with a mixed Grade 10,11,12 class.
+It was challenging for them, but I think they learned a lot about drawing with this technique.
 It involves creating two drawings from looking at pieces of popcorn: one a realistic drawing from observation and the second involves transforming the popcorn into something else.

 It also involves drawing opposite to what we are accustomed to- drawing with white on black paper.